nu-book/cordova-doc/plugins/device/index.md

 upgrade the app per version (apparent in iOS 5.1).
 The `uuid` is not a reliable value.

-### Windows Phone 7 and 8 Quirks

-The `uuid` for Windows Phone 7 requires the permission `ID_CAP_IDENTITY_DEVICE`.
-Microsoft will likely deprecate this property soon.
-If the capability is not available, the application generates a persistent guid that is maintained for the duration of the application's installation on the device.

 ## device.version

 Get the operating system version.

     var string = device.version;

-### Supported Platforms

-- Android 2.1+
-- BlackBerry 10
-- Browser
-- iOS
-- Tizen
-- Windows Phone 7 and 8
-- Windows 8

 ### Quick Example